Ad Insert Turkeys

 *You can leave some white exposed by gluing the feathers a little lower or gluing further out to conceal the white.

-9. Cut out white eyeballs, black pupils, an orange beak, and a red wattle(the fleshy/bumpy skin) from the advertisements and glue on.
+1. Cut out white eyeballs, black pupils, an orange beak, and a red wattle(the fleshy/bumpy skin) from the advertisements and glue them on.

 That’s it!

-Self Standing- Find 3 small pebbles, tan/yellow preferably, and hot glue(adult help) 2 to the front for feet and *1 in the back for balance. *If you plan to hang with the feet, the 3rd pebble isn’t necessary.
+1. Find three small pebbles, tan/yellow preferably, and hot glue(adult help) two to the front for feet and *one in the back for balance. *If you plan to hang with the feet, the 3rd pebble isn’t necessary.

-Hanging- Punch 2 holes on the edge and feed some twine/string through.
-Knot and hang!
+1. Punch two holes on the edge and feed some twine/string through, then knot and hang it!

 Happy crafting!